pavelanni/python-vacation/docs/Python_vacation_day02.md

 "Strings?"

 "Right, they are strings!
 And now when your users input '1' or '3', or '7' - they also input _strings_ which consist of numbers.
 They are not numbers, they are strings consisting of _letters_ '1', '3', '7'.
-Luckily, in Python we can easily convert them to numbers with function `int()`.
-You have to do this: take 'p' or 'f' or 't'--the answer you received from the user--and convert it to integer using `int()`.
+Luckily, in Python, we can easily convert them to numbers with function `int()`.
+You have to do this: take 'p' or 'f' or 't'--the answer you received from the user--and convert it to an integer using `int()`.
 You can do it right after the `input()` call and assign it to something like `p_index`.
-In Python you can even assign it to the same variable--what used to be a string, becomes integer.
+In Python you can even assign it to the same variable--what used to be a string, becomes an integer.
 But for now let's have separate variables: our program will be more readable this way."

 "Like this?"